Updated: Mar 17

 2. Are you willing to make changes in your diet and lifestyle?
 Yes or No

-If your answer is "No" to both questions then Ayurveda is probably not for you!
+If your answer is "yes" to both questions then Ayurveda is probably for you!

 Below is my favorite quote that sums up my thoughts above:

 कालार्थकर्मणां योगो हीनमिथ्यातिमात्रक: । सम्यग्योगश्च विज्ञेयो रोगारोग्यैक कारणम् ॥

 Translation: This sutra (verse) from Ashtang Hrudaya talks about how diseases and health manifest in us:

 Diseases are caused by Improper use, Over use or Under use of factors below :